slj5/LLM-DA-plus-plus/README.md

 ## Hyperparameter selection method
 Determined on the basis of a large number of experiments, the selection criterion is to take the hyperparameter that maximizes the value of the retrieval metrics.
 ## Hyperparameters
-α:0.6
+α: 0.6
-β:0.2
+β: 0.2
-γ:0.1
+γ: 0.1
-n:10
+n: 10
   note: Depending on the dataset hyperparameters can be adjusted.